DankersW/DankersW/README.md

-# Hi there 👋
+# Hi

-I'm currently working on my own Home-automation project where I try to learn myself new languages, software development techniques, and design patterns.
+I'm currently not working on any personal projects.

 ## My tech-stack